 We sum 3 (Team A’s part) and 1 (Team B’s part), giving us a total of 4.
 We take the inverse of 4, meaning we divide one by that value.
 That’s 1 over 4, which is equal to 0.25; that means the bookie thinks that Team B has a 25% chance of winning.

-If you believe that Team B has a much better shot, then you could vote for the underdog and potentially make a tidy profit.
-Similarly, if you think Team A has an even greater chance than 75%, you could bet on the favourites to get a relatively safe (if small) return.
+If you believe that Team B has a much better shot, you could back the underdog and potentially make a tidy profit.
+Similarly, if you think Team A has an even greater chance than 75%, you could bet on the favourites to get a smaller, but relatively safe.
+Show less.

 Counter-Strike bonuses are offered in a few different forms, depending on the website or bookie that you're using.
-Perhaps the most common are first deposit bonuses, where you're given anywhere from 25% to 200% of your initial deposit as extra money to play with.
-There are some terms and conditions attached of course, but this is still a nice way to get into a site without venturing too much of your own cash.
-Show more.
+Perhaps the most common are matched deposit bonuses, where you're given anywhere from 25% to 200% of your initial deposit as extra money to play with.

 Counter-Strike: Global Offensive (CS:GO) is a complex and tactical first person shooter, and it’s recommended that any prospective gambler fully understands the details of the mechanics, strategy and tactics that underpin this esport.
-Use the betting guides and overview content on this page to learn more about the esport and to gain a competitive edge in CS:GO betting.
-Show more.
+Learning more about the esport and to gain a competitive edge in CS:GO betting.

-Like American football, Counter-Strike can be deceptively simple.
-But it’s not just the team with the biggest guys (or in CS:GO, the fastest aimers) that come out on top; there’s also a deep strategical and tactical layer to explore.
+Like American football, Counter-Strike can be deceptively simple, but it’s not just the team with the biggest guys (or in CS:GO, the fastest aimers) that come out on top; there’s also a deep strategic and tactical layer to explore.
 Once you start to see these in motion, and how the styles of top teams differ, the game becomes a lot more interesting.
 Whether it’s the attacking T side preparing an elaborate barrage of grenades to force the defending CT side out of areas of the map, or the CT side undertaking daring reconnaissance missions to prepare themselves for the fight ahead, there’s plenty to watch out for.
 Players that die sit out the rest of the round, so each action has weighty consequences.
-Show less.